theupdateframework/pep-on-pypi-with-tuf/README.rst

 __ https://en.wikipedia.org/wiki/SHA-2

 When a project uploads a new transaction, a project transaction process MUST add all new targets and relevant delegated *bins* metadata.
-(We will see later in this section why the *bins* role will delegate targets to a number of delegated *bins* roles.)
+(It is shown later in this section why the *bins* role will delegate targets to a number of delegated *bins* roles.)
 Finally, the project transaction process MUST inform the snapshot process about new delegated *bins* metadata.